niranjankaruna/Google-sheet-Encryption-Decryption/README.md

 Dialog box will prompt for Key.

-Give the private key/ master key (If you forgot the key, there is no way to retrive your hashed details)
+Give the private key/ master key (If you forgot the key, there is no way to retrive your encrypted details)

-Your contents will get hashed and saved in new file 'Encrypted' and old file 'Decrypted' will get delete automatically.
+Your contents will get encrypted and saved in new file 'Encrypted' and old file 'Decrypted' will get delete automatically.

 ### Decryption:
 Same way as like encryption, give the same key as you have already used for encryption .